agadzinski93/update-cpanel-dns-records/README.md

 ```

 ### CPanel API Key
-In order to may calls to the CPanel API, you must generate an API token in your account.
+In order to make calls to the CPanel API, you must generate an API token in your account.
 This feature is likely under Security labeled Manage API Tokens.

 This key is a necessary environment variable but you may also need it to determine the line indexes of the records you wish to modify.